CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/컴퓨터네트워크/250414-congestion_control.md

 ![Implementation of AIMD](tcp_aimd_implementation.png)

 To double *cwnd* in the slow start state, we increase *cwnd* by 1 MSS for each new ACK.
+For every RTT, cwnd / MSS packets are ACKed, so *cwnd* will be increased by *cwnd*. (i.e. doubled)

 But we need to increase *cwnd* linearly in the congestion avoidance state.
 To do this, we increase *cwnd* by (MSS * MSS /cwnd) for each new ACK.
 For every RTT, cwnd / MSS packets are ACKed, so *cwnd* will be increased by 1 MSS.